 Below is a list of heuristics and measurable goals for the project:

-Determine user needs through interviews and surveys
+Determine user needs

 The most critical step of the user-centered design process is to research users and their behaviors.
 This is accomplished by conducting various user research gathering methods.